AS YOU SEE IT IS THE OLD ENGLISH AND HARD TO UNDERSTAND EASILY LIKE I DID BEFORE,I WILL SHARE THE PARAPHRASING FORM.

 As the whole sonnet is a parody of the conventional love sonnets written by Shakespeare's contemporaries, one should think of the most common meaning of reeks, i.e., stinks.
 Shakespeare uses reeks often in his serious work, which illustrates the modern meaning of the word was common.
 Compare Macbeth:

-Except they meant to bathe in reeking wounds
+Except they meant to bathe in reeking woundsrare (13): special.

 Or memorise another Golgotha,